ovn-org/ovn/README.rst

 network configuration into OpenFlow, and installs them into Open vSwitch.
 It is licensed under the open source Apache 2 license.

-OVN provides a higher-layer abstraction then Open vSwitch, working with logical routers and logical switches, rather than flows.
+OVN provides a higher-layer abstraction than Open vSwitch, working with logical routers and logical switches, rather than flows.
 OVN is intended to be used by cloud management software (CMS).
 For details about the architecture of OVN, see the ovn-architecture manpage.
 Some high-level features offered by OVN include: